Wisc-HCI/CoFrame/evd_ros_backend/evd_ros_tasks/README.md

-# cobots_tasks
+# evd_ros_tasks
-Cobots is an education system developed for collaborative manufacturing robots (e.g., Universal Robots, Franka Emika) with the goal of overlaying an expert's view of a task onto the operator's understanding.
+EvD is an education system developed for collaborative manufacturing robots (e.g., Universal Robots, Franka Emika) with the goal of overlaying an expert's view of a task onto the operator's understanding.

-This package provides several tasks implemented for experiments and demos when using the cobots system.
+This package provides several tasks implemented for experiments and demos when using the EvD system.

 To see the system overview check out the repository [README](../README.md).